About the SB20

 Finally, check out our Helpful Documents page, for more reference and tips!

-TONY CASTRO LTD– A new 3-man Keelboat – DESIGNER’S COMMENTS
+TONY CASTRO – A 3-man Keelboat – DESIGNER’S COMMENTS:

 “A One-Design boat is probably one of the most challenging and difficult jobs any Designer can get asked to do.
 It is also a very rewarding experience when you get it right.